 If you are mowing your lawn correctly, no clippings should be visible at all, as professional mulching mowers ensure that the clippings form a good base for re-using the food that grass plants produce.

 It’s important to ensure that large amounts of grass clippings are not left on the lawn as they block sunlight.
 This will starve the grass underneath of light and moisture, causing it to die.
 However, with mulching mowers, grass clippings are rich in nutrients, and by returning them to the turf in small amounts, this will create a healthier lawn.

 What type of lawn mower is the best?

 This is dependant on your lawn’s size, layout and any hills that have to be accounted for.

-Rotary mowers are appropriate for smaller lawns as they are more lightweight and manageable to turn.
+Rotary mowers – Are ideal for smaller lawns as they are more lightweight and manageable to turn.
 They are also appropriate for any small banks on your lawn, providing you raise the cuttng height of the machine.

-Rotary mowers with a rear roller are appropriate for most sized lawns as they are usually high speed, yet not too large to negotiate around smaller areas.
+Rotary mowers with a rear roller – Are good for most sized lawns as they are usually high speed, yet not too large to negotiate around smaller areas.
 The main benefit with this type of mower is that the rear-roller stripes left on the lawn, make your lawn look nicer.

 To help you select a lawn mower that is most appropriate for your lawn, you should consult the brochures of the leading manufacturers.

 You should check the condition of your lawn mower every year, and have it maintained appropriately to ensure that your lawn is cut to the highest standard.
 Failure to service blunt blades, will result in your grass turning yellow after cutting and will also allow lawn diseases to develop more easily.